-- gence and adaptation the elephant is approached only by the horse and is surpassed only by man himself.
-Even so, of the fifty species of elephants in existence at the opening of this period, only two have survived. - 15,000,000 years ago the mountain regions of Eurasia were rising, and there was some volcanic activity throughout these regions, but nothing comparable to the lava flows of the Western Hemisphere.
-These unsettled conditions prevailed all over the world. - The Strait of Gibraltar closed, and Spain was connected with Africa by the old land bridge, but the Mediterranean flowed into the Atlantic through a narrow channel which extended across France, the mountain peaks and highlands appearing as islands above this ancient sea.
+- highlands appearing as islands above this ancient sea.
 Later on, these European seas began to withdraw.
-Still later, the Mediterranean was connected with the Indian Ocean, while at the close of this period the Suez region was elevated so that the Mediterranean became, for a time, an inland salt sea. - The Iceland land bridge submerged, and the arctic waters commingled with those of the Atlantic Ocean.
+Still later, the Mediterranean was connected with the Indian Ocean, while at the close of this period the Suez region was elevated so that the Mediterranean became, for a time, an inland salt sea. - 9 The Iceland land bridge submerged, and the arctic waters commingled with those of the Atlantic Ocean.
 The Atlantic coast of North America rapidly cooled, but the Pacific coast remained warmer than at present.
-The great ocean currents were in function and affected climate much as they do today. - Mammalian life continued to evolve.
+The great ocean currents were in function and affected climate much as they do today. - 10 Mammalian life continued to evolve.
 Enormous herds of horses joined the camels on the western plains of North America; this was truly the age of horses as well as of elephants.
 The horse's brain is next in animal quality to that of the elephant, but in one respect it is decidedly inferior, for the horse never fully overcame the deep-seated propensity to flee when frightened.
 The horse lacks the emotional control of the elephant, while the elephant is greatly handicapped by size and lack of agility.
-During this period an animal evolved which was somewhat like both the elephant and the horse, but it was soon destroyed by the rapidly increasing cat family. - 11 As Urantia is entering the so-called

-"horseless age," you should pause and ponder what this animal meant to your ancestors.
+During this period an animal evolved which was somewhat like both the elephant and the horse, but it was soon destroyed by the rapidly increasing cat family. - 11 ¶ As Urantia is entering the so-called "horseless age," you should pause and ponder what this animal meant to your ancestors.
 Men first used horses for food, then for travel, and later in agriculture and war.
-The horse has long served mankind and has played an important part in the development of human civilization.

-12 The biologic developments of this period > contributed much toward the setting of the stage for the subsequent appearance of man.
+The horse has long served mankind and has played an important part in the development of human civilization. - 12 ¶ The biologic developments of this period contributed much toward the setting of the stage for the subsequent appearance of man.
 In central Asia the true types of both the primitive monkey and the gorilla evolved, having a common ancestor, now extinct.
-But neither of these species is concerned in the line of living beings which were, later on, to become the ancestors of the human race.

-- 13 The dog family was represented by several groups, notably wolves and foxes; the cat tribe, by panthers and large saber-toothed tigers, the latter first evolving in North America.
-The modern cat and dog families increased in † numbers all over the world.
-Weasels, martens, otters, and raccoons thrived and developed throughout the northern latitudes. - Birds continued to evolve, though few marked changes occurred.
-Reptiles were similar to modern types-snakes, crocodiles, and turtles. - Thus drew to a close a very eventful and interesting period of the world's history.
-This age of the elephant and the horse is known as the Miocene.
+But neither of these species is concerned in the line of living beings which were, later on, to become the ancestors of the human race. - 13 The dog family was represented by several groups, notably wolves and foxes; the cat tribe, by panthers and large saber-toothed tigers, the latter first evolving in North America.
+The modern cat and dog families increased in numbers all over the world.
+Weasels, martens, otters, and raccoons thrived and developed throughout the northern latitudes.° - 14 Birds continued to evolve, though few marked changes occurred.
+Reptiles were similar to modern types snakes, crocodiles, and turtles. - 15 ¶ Thus drew to a close a very eventful and interesting period of the world's history.
+This age of the elephant and the horse is known as the Miocene. - 3.4 ...
+Bering Strait land bridge was up...
+See note for 60:3.8.
+13 Weasels, martins, otters, and raccoons...
+A single mistaken keystroke could have produced martins from an intended martens.
+It is also possible, however, that the original form was the author's choice, being a correct, though less common, variant.
+(We cannot assert that the author would not use an unusual variant, because coons was used for raccoons only two pages previously.
+(61:2.7 in the text.)
+However, even if originally correct, this usage of "martin" is no longer current so the modernization of the spelling is reasonable.

-4. THE RECENT CONTINENTAL-ELEVATION STAGE THE LAST GREAT MAMMALIAN MIGRATION
+4. THE RECENT CONTINENTAL-ELEVATION STAGE

+THE LAST GREAT MAMMALIAN MIGRATION